 - Takes time to get continuous water flow

-- Can be useless in areas with low and inconsistent water pressure
+- It can be useless in areas with low and inconsistent water pressure

-- May shut down when used in very cold temperatures such as in less than 38C.
+- It May shut down when used in very cold temperatures, such as in less than 38C.

 Camp chef HWD5 triton water heater